ucgmsim/nzgmdb/wiki/Waveform-Extraction.md

 - **Action:** Records exceeding median jerk * median_multiplier threshold for greater than point_thresh are flagged and skipped

 The output of these are saved to a `clipped_records.csv` file to be used during the quality_db step.
-Clipped record shave a reason column of `Clipped` and records where Jerk was detected have a reason column of `Jerk`.
+Clipped records have a reason column of `Clipped` and records where Jerk was detected have a reason column of `Jerk`.

 #### **Component Splitting**